Updated April 18, 2023

 cp [option] source directory

-where the first & second syntax we will copy source file to destination files or directories
+where the first & second syntax we will copy the source file to destination files or directories

-Moreover, the third syntax we can copy multiple source files to target directory and fourth and fifth syntax is with options that we can use for different purposes.
+Moreover, in the third syntax we can copy multiple source files to target directory and the fourth and fifth syntax is with options that we can use for different purposes.

 1. cp -a: This option is used to archive the existing files in the directory for retention purpose.

 2. cp -f: This option forcefully copy the files even it may remove the target file if needed.
 It is applicable if the file is already in use.

 3. cp -i: This option stands for interactive mode, which means that it will ask the user to overwrite the file by prompt.

 4. cp -l: This option is used to link files with other existing ones instead of copying them.